bilgorajskim/soman/rpi-node/README.md

 ## Usage

+Rename sensorConfig.json.example to sensorConfig.json and edit it to suit your needs.
-First, edit sensorConfig.json.
-Use sensor IDs from Django admin panel and map them to Arduino signals.
+Use sensor UUIDs from Django admin panel.

 Then run it using this command: